hukenovs/github_backup/readme.md

 ## GitHub backup repositories
 Save your repos and list of stargazers & list of forks for them.
-Pure python3 with no dependencies to install.
+Pure python3 and git with no dependencies to install.

 [GitHub API Documentation](https://docs.github.com/en/rest)